 We’re not coloring a set of watercolor paints because they’re pretty…

-We’re practicing and experimenting with every possible color you will encounter on your own, in the future, with other projects.
-Warm colors, cool colors, warm colors that lean cool, and cool colors that shift warm.
-Neutrals that aren’t very neutral and neutrals so neutral they’re snooze-worthy.
+We’re practicing and experimenting with every possible color you will one day encounter on your own in other projects.
+Warm colors, cool colors, warm colors that lean cool, and cool colors that shift warm, plus neutrals that aren’t very neutral and neutrals so neutral they’re snooze-worthy.
+Whew!

-Your Box of Colors project becomes the reference point for a Lifetime of Colors.
+Your Box of Colors project becomes a reference point for a Lifetime of Coloring.

-Box of Colors is an advanced art lesson and an advanced coloring demonstration.
+Box of Colors is an advanced level demonstration

 Skill Level: Advanced